mrndhlovu/milestone-project4/README.md

 1. Click the `Clone or download` button, then copy the `Clone with HTTPs`  URL which starts with `https://github/......`
 2. Open your preferred terminal and type `git clone` and paste the URL you just copied and press enter.
-3. The repo should be copied to you local directory.
+3. The repo should be copied to your local directory.
 4. Make sure you have these installed:
    - [NodeJS](https://nodejs.org/)
    - [npm](https://www.npmjs.com/)
    - [Django](https://www.djangoproject.com/)
    - [Pipenv](https://github.com/pypa/pipenv)
 5. cd into the project folder by typing `cd milestone-project4`
-6. If npm is installed, you should be able to run `npm install` to install all dependencies in the the `package.json` file.
+6. If npm is installed, you should be able to run `npm install` to install all dependencies in the `package.json` file.
 7. Now we create the project virtual environment to run Django, run `pipenv shell`.
 8. Type `pipenv install` to install all django dependencies in the `Pipfile`
 9. The project depends on environmental variables, create a `.env` file in the root of the project with a `SECRET_KEY` variable e.g SECRET_KEY="PROJECT_SECRET_KEY"